noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

   - cicd with opensource: the world is yours
 - monitoring: a combination of cloudwatch + opensource tools
 - add-ons maintainence depends on how they were implemented
+- upgrades
+  - control plane: is managed for you, but careful planning is still required
+  - data plane: depends if you're using self managed or managed worker nodes
+    - still a heavily involved process

 ## integrations